 According to Dr. Ochoa, “cats have a very good sense of illness in other members of their group,” so if you’re feeling less than stellar you might find your feline companion lingering by your side.
 There’s evidence that owning a pet helps you to be happier and less stressed, so some cuddle time with your cat might be just what you need to get over that breakup or head cold.

-Or they could be marking their territory
+4. They’re marking their territory

 Cats are territorial animals, which means that many kitties consider their humans (you!) to be their property or “territory.”
-Yup, that means that one of the answers to the question “why do cats lick you” is that they’re marking you to other cats as their own.
+Yup, that means that one of the answers to the question “Why do cats lick you?” is that they’re marking you to other cats as their own.
 Dr. Ochoa compares this behavior to “spraying”—the way that cats use urine to mark their territory.
-So, it could be worse!
+So it could be worse!
 According to Dr. Ochoa, licking is “a way of letting other cats know that they care about you and that you belong to them.”
 That’s kind of sweet, no?
-We just wish it wasn’t saliva-based.
+We just wish it wasn’t saliva based.

 Why does my cat bite me, then lick me?